Where to Stream: Netflix

 “If Judit can do it, then what is stopping me?”

-That perhaps sums up Judit Polgár’s greatest legacy.
-She shattered one of the biggest glass ceilings in sport and inspired generations of girls to believe they belonged at the highest level of chess.
+She shattered one of sport’s most enduring glass ceilings and inspired generations of girls to believe they belonged at the very highest level of competitive chess.

 Hopefully, as opportunities continue to grow, there will be many more Judit Polgárs in the future.